Keparoo/Tuttitracks/README.md

 - The schema for the database can be viewed visually in the tuttitracks-schema-design-3.4.pdf file

-### The Postgres service must be running in order for the app to function:
+### The Postgres service must be running in order for the app to function

 - To run the Postgres service on Linux: